bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

      }
 ```

 Async components are “contagious” in that they make ancestor components update and commit asynchronously as well.
-Additionally, any `refresh()` or `render()` calls which attempt to render async components will now return promises, and any DOM mutations are deferred until all async components have settled.
-This logic is implemented in the `updateChildren()` function, where we return a promise if any child values are detected to be promise-like.
+Additionally, any `refresh()` or `render()` calls which attempt to render async components will now return promises, and all DOM mutations are deferred until the async components have settled.
+This logic is implemented in the `updateChildren()` function, where we return a promise of the `commit()` call if any child values are detected to be promise-like.

-**Notes:**

-1. Just as in the implementation of generator components, we detect async components solely by the return value of the component call.
+Just as in the implementation of generator components, we detect async components solely by the return value of the component call.
 While there may be ways to identify async functions without calling them, this would again be an anti-pattern, insofar as it would prevent functions which returned promises but did not use async syntax from being used as async components.

 ## Step 12: Enqueuing